As the virus crisis drags on, hard-hit French youth struggle

 “I draw up a Google sheet, and I put down my expenses and my fixed costs every month.
 So I look at how much comes in, and I calculate what I’m left with and where I can tighten my belt — on food for instance,” she said.

-Ideddaim is just one of a crop of needy students being served by Linkee, an organization that has long collected and distributed unused food to fight waste but only recently turned its attention to students.
+Ideddaim is just one of many needy students being served by Linkee, an organization that has long collected and distributed unused food to fight waste but only recently turned its attention to students.

 Farid Khelef, 28, came from Algeria to study in France.
 He would not have imagined he would one day be waiting for food aid.